nsafai/looplist/README.md

 ## Deployment

 This product will be deployed via Heroku.
-A link will be provided here shortly.
+A link to the live project will be provided here shortly.

-## Built With

-### Technologies
+## Technologies

 * bcryptjs
 * cookie-parser